saidMounaim/React-Use-Smooth-Scroll/README.md

-# React Use Scroll Effects
+# React Use Smooth Scroll

 > React Provider Component to add a smooth scroll effect 😍